Skip to main content

 Q&A

-What does a finance/operations staffer at a nonprofit actually do?
+What does a finance and operations staffer at a nonprofit do

-The job is a bundle.
-In a typical week: process payroll, reconcile bank accounts, post transactions in QuickBooks, allocate costs across grants, prepare financial statements for the ED, handle vendor AP, submit federal drawdowns, respond to auditor or funder questions, and maintain grant documentation.
-At organizations under $3M, this is often one person; above $5M it is two or three.
+They run payroll, reconcile bank accounts, post entries in QuickBooks, split costs across grants, build statements for the ED, pay vendors, pull federal cash, answer auditor and funder questions, and keep grant files.
+Under $3M this is often one person.
+Above $5M it is two or three.

 Q&A